fluent/fluent-bit/documentation/getting_started/README.md

 - Input plugin instances are _tagged_
 - Output plugin instances defines a _match_

-When a record is buffered it contains a __tag__, then the router lookup the output instances that have a __match__ for it, then it deliver the data as required.
+When a record is buffered it contains a __tag__, then the router lookup the output instances that have a __match__ for it, then it delivers the data as required.

 In order to understand more _how it works_ we will introduce some concepts: